 The policy also covers legal costs and the compensation awarded to employees by the Worker courts.
-As there is no upper limit on the liability, a workman compensation (WC)policy comes as an important plan.
+As there is no upper limit on liability, a workman compensation (WC)policy comes as an important plan.
 It helps to ease the financial burden on the employer.
 In other words, Worker Insurance helps employers cover their liability under the EC Act.

-In cases where the employer wants to reject a workman claim, the burden of proof lies with the employer.
+In cases where the employer wants to reject a workman’s claim, the burden of proof lies with the employer.
 For example, in the case of intentional disobedience by the worker, punishing the owner for the same is unreasonable.
 In such cases, the owner must prove such disobedience to absolve himself of liability.
 Thus, the burden of proof lies on such an owner.

 Duties conferred on an employer Under the Factories Act 1948

-The Factories Act lays down provisions for the health, safety, welfare, and service conditions of laborers working in factories.
+The Factories Act lays down provisions for the health, safety, welfare, and service conditions of labourers working in factories.
 It contains provisions for working hours of adults, employment of young persons, leaves, overtime, etc.

 The Act applies to the following:

 - All factories employ more than 10 people and work with the aid of power.

 - Units employing over 20 people and working without the aid of power

-- All workers employed in the factory premises or precincts directly or through an agency including a contractor, involved in any manufacture.
+- All workers employed in the factory premises or precincts directly or through an agency including a contractor, are involved in any manufacture.

 Some provisions of the Act may vary according to the nature of the work of the establishment.

 Duties conferred on an occupier of premises and certain authorized subordinates

-Duties conferred under this act are two: one pertaining to disclosure of certain information and the other requires taking measures for the safety and health of workers.
+Duties conferred under this act are two: one pertaining to disclosure of certain information and the other requiring taking measures for the safety and health of workers.

 Disclosure of Information

 A written notice must be sent by business owners to the Chief Inspector for all establishments which come within the scope of the Act for the first time before it engages in a manufacturing process.

 Measures for safety and health